shamadee/web-dsp/README.md

 webDSP is a collection of highly performant algorithms, which are designed to be building blocks for web applications that aim to operate on media data.
 The methods are written in C++ and compiled to WASM using Emscripten.<br>
 Proper loading of the module accross different browsers is ensured by inserting a custom event listener into the WASM module (something that is currently lacking in WebAssembly).<br>
-All available methods have JavaScript fallback functions, which can execute in environments that do not support WebAssembly.
+All available methods have JavaScript fallback functions, which are automatically exported with the module for environments that do not support WebAssembly.

 ### Install
-Drop the 'lib' folder in to your project and load the JS  library in a script tag
+Drop the 'lib' folder into your project and load the JS  library in a script tag
 ```html
 <script src = '/lib/webdsp.js' type = 'text/javascript'>
 ```